ammarnajjar/ammarnajjar.github.io/_posts/2016-06-19-Vimrc-Adventure.markdown

 ## General Configurations (vim)
 Another set of general configurations which are not included in [neovim](https://neovim.io/) by default.
 I still find them very useful.

-- I don't like to use the mouse while I'm editing, so I like to disable it.
+- I don't like to use the mouse while I'm editing, still I like to enable it.
 {% highlight vim %}
-set mouse=
+set mouse=a
 {% endhighlight %}

 - Show (partial) command in the last line of the screen.
 The [docs](http://vimdoc.sourceforge.net/htmldoc/options.html#%27showcmd%27) explain this very well so I copied that from there: